ozzy-420/Simple-Graph-Editor/README.md

 - **MAX_LINE_COUNT**: The maximum number of lines allowed in the graph input.
 Default is `1500` lines.

 These constants provide control over key aspects of the application, such as performance, UI responsiveness, and input validation.

+## Tests

+Tests are available in the `src/test/kotlin/` directory, where unit tests for the core logic and functionalities of the application are implemented.
+These tests cover various components of the application, ensuring the correctness of graph visualization and input parsing.

+Additionally, example graph data files are located in the `data/` directory.
+These files contain edge lists representing graphs of different sizes (e.g., 15, 100, 1000, or 10000 edges).
+These data files are used to validate the application's ability to handle different graph sizes and ensure performance remains optimal.